dial-once/node-logtify/README.md

 npm i logtify
 ```

-This module is an implementation of a chain, where each element is a small submodule, that does it's own small work with the same identical incoming data. ``Console`` chain element is available by default.
+This module uses RxJs library to implement a pub-sub model.

-Each chain element contains a ``nextChainLink`` property, which is a link to the next element of the chain.
-It also has a ``handle`` function, which accepts ``Message`` - a **frozen** message object and a ``link`` function, that is meant to set the ``nextChainLink``.
-A ``handle`` function processes the message and eventually passes is further along the chain to the next element (if exists).
+Each subscriber contains a ``handle`` function, which accepts ``Message``.

-If needed, new chain links and adapters can be added to the chain.
+If needed, new subscribers and adapters can be added to the stream.

 ## Configuration
 ### Minimal